 4. Are Tasmanian devils endangered?

 In May 2009, the Australian Government listed the Tasmanian devil as Endangered under national environmental law.
-It is also listed as Endangered under the Tasmanian Government's Threatened Species Protection Act 1995.
-And the Tasmanian devil has been listed as Endangered on the Red List of the International Union for the Conservation of Nature and Natural Resources (IUCN) - the benchmark for the global conservation status of plant and animal species.
+It is also listed as Endangered under the Tasmania ‘s Threatened Species Protection Act 1995.
+The Tasmanian devil has also been listed as Endangered on the Red List of the International Union for the Conservation of Nature and Natural Resources (IUCN) – the benchmark for the global conservation status of plant and animal species.

-In the mid 1990s, the first signs were observed of the fatal and infectious cancer, Devil Facial Tumour Disease.
-Sightings of the Tasmanian devil have since declined by more than 80%.
-As at October 2009, DFTD can be found at 64 locations across more than 60% of the State.
-In September 2006, Devil Facial Tumour Disease was gazetted under the Animal Health Act 1995 as a List B notifiable disease.
+In the mid-1990s, the first signs were observed of the fatal and infectious cancer, Devil Facial Tumour Disease.
+Sightings of the Tasmanian devil have since declined by more than 70 per cent.
+As at October 2009, DFTD can be found at 64 locations across more than 60 per cent of the state.
+In September 2006 Devil Facial Tumour Disease was gazetted under the Animal Health Act 1995 as a List B notifiable disease.